domsson/succade/README.md

 - `boolean`: Either `true` or `false`
 - `color`: RGB hex string, for example `#F3BD70`

+# Important Note

+In order to be light on resources, succade avoids invoking a shell when running blocks or action commands (commands to be run on mouse click or mouse wheel scroll).
+What that means is that for config options like `command`, `trigger` and `mouse-*`, you can not use shell-specific functionality.
+This includes shell built-ins like `echo`, as well as pipes (`|`), etc.

+If this poses a problem to you, don't worry, it can easily be worked around: simply put your shell-specific commands into a shell script, then use the path to that file in the aforementioned config options.

 ## lemonbar

 The special section `bar` configures Lemonbar itself and can define common formatting for all blocks.
 It is required for succade to run, but the only mandatory property is `blocks`.